NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 The term "embedded" means that the DBMS does not use a client-server paradigm.
 The SQLite engine is not a separately running process with which the program interacts, but a library.
 The program is linked with it, and the engine serves as an integral part of the program.
 Function calls (API) of the SQLite library are used as the exchange protocol.

+## Brief History

+SQLite, conceived by D. Richard Hipp in the spring of 2000, was designed to fulfill the need for a lightweight, open-source database that could be embedded into applications without the complexities of a full-fledged database system.
+Its development was driven by the desire for a simpler alternative to heavier database solutions, with the goal of providing an accessible, reliable, and efficient database engine that could be used in various environments, from small-scale applications to large projects.

+### Key Milestones:

+- **2000**: SQLite is released as an open-source project, offering a simple, disk-based database that requires zero configuration and offers a complete SQL implementation.
+- **2010**: SQLite becomes the most widely deployed database engine in the world, thanks to its integration into all major browsers, mobile operating systems, and embedded systems.

+- **SQLite 3.0**: Introduces many significant features, including UTF-8 support, manifest typing, and the ability to store large blobs, marking a major evolution in its capabilities.

+- **2015**: The introduction of the JSON1 extension, enhancing SQLite's ability to handle JSON data directly within the database, reflecting the growing importance of JSON in modern application development.

+- **2020 and Beyond**: Continuous improvements and updates have been made, focusing on performance optimization, security enhancements, and extending its feature set to support modern application development needs more effectively.

+SQLite's philosophy of simplicity, reliability, and independence has made it a fundamental component of millions of applications worldwide.
+Its architecture allows developers to focus on their application logic rather than database management, making it a preferred choice for developers looking for an efficient, scalable, and easy-to-use database solution.

 ## Using SQLite

 A database is a collection of structured information.
 To change it, a control system is required - a DBMS.
 Like any DBMS, SQLite allows you to record new and query existing information, change it, and configure access.